 The AGM Trophies are only awarded to paid up members of the CBRC, so if you haven’t joined the Club, please do so.

 Please click on the ‘AGM Points System’ button below for more details.
-If you have any questions, please drop us a message to a new email address dedicated to the points: cbrcpoints@gmail.com
+If you have any questions, please drop us a message to the following email address dedicated to the points: cbrcpoints@gmail.com

 Please note: for the show points, the Open Show and Champ Show points will be combined for the Top Show Dog, Top Show Bitch and Top Show Puppy trophies.